cirjanalex/hackaton-dashboard/README.md

 # TODO
-Add support for multiple series in the Progress Chart Tie the table to the chart.
-When clicking on a table checkbox reflect that in the chart.
 Add a way to select what to see in the chart. ( maybe a list ?)

 New page  Team details